refinery-platform/heatmap-scatter-dash/README.md

   --debug               Run the server in debug mode: The server will restart
                         in response to any code changes, and some hidden fields will be shown.
-  --port PORT           Optionally, specify a port to run the server on.
+  --port PORT           Specify a port to run the server on.
+Defaults to 8050.
 ```

 ## Getting Started